geigerzaehler/mocha-when-then/README.md

   Then  check
 ```

-To run it, install the the package with `npm install --save-dev
+Use the package with

-mocha-steps` and run
+    npm install --save-dev mocha-when-then

-    mocha --ui mocha-steps
+    mocha --ui mocha-when-then

 The above example is roughly equivalent to